 The Chief Internal Auditor has establish a quality assurance programme designed to give assurance through internal and external review that the work of Internal Audit is compliant with the Public Sector Internal Audit Standards and to achieve its objectives.
-A commentary on compliance against PSIAS and against agreed KPIs will be provided in the Annual Internal Audit Report and KPIs are reported to each Audit Committee.
+A commentary on compliance against PSIAS will be provided in the Annual Internal Audit Report.